FEM-modena/Data-and-ME/README.md

 Solutions can be found here: [master the Tidyverse](https://github.com/rstudio-education/master-the-tidyverse/)

-If you are interested in a complete step-by-step course on how to use Statistics and Data Science to answer social science questions, check out [philipp broniecki](https://philippbroniecki.com/statistics1/)
+If you are interested in a complete step-by-step course on how to use Statistics and Data Science to answer social science questions, check out [philipp broniecki's material](https://philippbroniecki.com/statistics1/) (I was his TA)

 Material for the workshops organized at FEM in collaboration with UniMore